Right Arrow

 • Reduced security guard costs

-• Lower insurance premiums with documented safety enhancements
+• Potential for lower insurance premiums with documented safety enhancements

 • Decreased investigation time per incident